 ‘I’m Leaving It Up to You’, Dale and Grace – just good friends, from Cajun country Louisiana.
 How this song got so popular is anybody’s guess.
 I’m as clueless today as I was 53 years ago.
 Dale and Grace were touring with Dick Clark’s Caravan of stars in Dallas the week their song topped the charts.
 Together with Bobby Rydell, Jimmy Clanton and Brian Hyland (that’s one heck of a lot of Brilliantine) they cheered the president’s motorcade as it drove by.
 Three blocks later, everything changed.

 ‘Dominique’, The Singing Nun – the girls studying at the Fichermont Monastery in Brussels liked Sister Luc-Gabrielle’s singing and guitaring so much that the convent went to Philips Records to print a couple of hundred copies as Christmas presents.
 The single and the album hit #1 simultaneously, first time ever.
 Sweet, huh?
-Well, Virginia, there was another “Sixties” after that.
+But there was another “60s” lurking just beyond the horizon.

 I was telling a friend a story from this period, and I confessed to him that I’d been telling it for 53 years now, and I really wasn’t sure where fact ended and where embellishment began.
 That’s okay.
 You gotta embrace your memory as a work in progress.
 We may not always find the car keys so fast, but we can also choose to delete from our collective memories Allan Sherman’s ‘Hello Mudduh, Hello Fadduh’, Al (‘Johnny Fontane’ from “The Godfather”) Martino’s ‘I Love You Because’, Trini Lopez’ ‘If I Had a Hammer’ (sorry, I will not provide a link to that, even I have principles), Edie Gorme’s ‘Blame It On the Bossa Nova’ (saved from hell by the memorable West Wing scene), Herb Alpert’s ‘The Lonely Bull’ (the video helps illustrate just how imbecilic this music was), and Paul Peterson’s ‘My Dad’.